 UK industry, commerce and public corporations includes all research grants and contracts income from industrial and commercial companies and public corporations (defined as publicly owned trading bodies, usually statutory organisations with a substantial degree of financial independence) operating in the UK.

-EU government bodies includes all research grants and contracts income from all government bodies operating in the EU, which includes the European Commission, but excludes bodies in the UK.
+EU government bodies includes all research grants and contracts income from all government bodies operating in the EU, which includes the European Commission.

 EU-based charities (open competitive process) includes research grants or contracts income from EU bodies with exclusively charitable purposes (consistent with the definition set out in the Charities Act 2011 and which exists for the public benefit in a manner which is consistent with the Public Benefit Guidance published by the Charity Commission for England and Wales), that was available to more than one HE provider through direct competition, awarded to the HE provider that demonstrated the highest quality research proposal according to external peer review.
 It also includes grants where it can be shown that the charity took external expert advice on its choice of HE provider, and either the charity had made it known that it was open to grant applications from other HE provider, even though an open invitation to bid for the particular grant was not issued; or the charity restricted the funding opportunity on a reasoned basis in that particular requirements of the project could only be met by a limited number of HE providers (i.e. where a project required highly specialist expertise or facilities, or a specific regional focus).